|

 I’ve heard people argue that there isn’t enough blood to supply both the brain and the genitals simultaneously.
-However, research in men and women have found that the brain plays an important role during sexual intercourse and orgasms, much more than one may expect.
-The nervous system translates sensations to the brain which is in charge of processing them.
+However, research in men and women has found that the brain plays an important role during sexual intercourse and orgasms, much more than one may expect.
+The nervous system translates sensations to the brain, which is in charge of processing them.
 As the most complex part of the body, the brain not only decides if such sensations are pleasurable, but also influences feelings and emotions related to attachment and love.

 How can orgasms improve your relationship?